BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

         rows = dwca.rows
         ostrich = rows[0]

-        print "You'll find below all extensions line reffering to Ostrich" print "There should be 3 vernacular names and 2 taxon description" for ext in ostrich.extensions:
+        print "You'll find below all extensions rows reffering to Ostrich" print "There should be 3 vernacular names and 2 taxon description" for ext in ostrich.extensions:
             print ext